-DRAWING AND PAINTING 1 (0062) 10-11-12

-Prerequisite: Foundation Level Art Course.
+DRAWING AND PAINTING 1 (0062) 10-11-12 Prerequisite: Foundation Level Art Course.

-Drawing and Painting is a half-credit course.
+Drawing and Painting is a semester long course.
 This course focuses on the interrelationships that occur between drawing and painting using a variety of media and techniques, emphasizing observation and interpretation of the visual environment.
 This course will use various traditional media, that may include: pencil, charcoal, pastels, pen and ink, watercolor, acrylics, and oil painting.

-DRAWING AND PAINTING 2 (0066) 10-11-12

-Prerequisite: Drawing and Painting 1.
+DRAWING AND PAINTING 2 (0066) 110-11-12 Prerequisite: Successful Completion of Drawing and Painting 1.

-Drawing and Painting 2 is a half-credit course.
+Drawing and Painting 2 is a semester long course.
 This course builds on the concepts learned in Drawing and Painting 1.
 Students further explore and continue to focus on the interrelationships that occur between drawing and painting using a variety of media and techniques, emphasizing observation and interpretation of the visual environment.
-This course will use various traditional media, that may include pencil, charcoal, pastels, pen and ink, watercolor, acrylics, and oil painting.
+This course will use various traditional and digital media.